Wheat Berries: The Start of a New Adventure

 Soft Wheat

-Soft white wheat berries are used for making pastries and cakes.
+Soft wheat berries are used for making pastries and cakes.
 It has a lower protein content or gluten content which produces lighter and more tender baked goods.
 Soft wheat comes in red and white wheat berries as well, but the milder flavor of the white wheat berries is more like conventional all-purpose flour and is generally preferred over red berries.

 Fresh Ground Flour

-Whole wheat berries are a great source of fiber and essential vitamins.
-Using healthy whole grains ensures I’m baking with flour that is loaded with whole grain goodness!
 After I select the varieties of wheat that will best meet my baking needs, I grind the flour in small batches when I need it.
-Unlike white flour from the grocery store, fresh ground flour needs to be kept in an airtight container in the fridge once it is ground.
-My grain mill allows me to grind the flour to meet my needs.
+Unlike white flour from the grocery store, fresh ground flour needs to be kept in an air-tight container in the fridge once it is ground.
+My grain mill allows me to grind the exact amount of flour to meet my needs.
 Flour can be ground in a number of ways.
 A fine light flour for baking, or a more coarse flour to create a delightful chewy texture in baked goods.
-Best of all, I know that the flour I am using takes advantage of the full nutritional value of the whole grain wheat berries.

 Tools of the Trade